 Do professional painters clean walls before painting?

 Yes.
-Professionals absolutely clean walls before painting.
-It is necessary to get any film, dirt, or debris off a wall because anything left will get caught under the paint and can cause bumps or imperfections.
+Professionals absolutely clean walls before applying painting.
+It is necessary to get any film, dirt, or debris off a wall surface because anything left will get caught under the paint job and can cause bumps or imperfections instead of top notch job.

 Do professional painters sand walls?

 Yes.
-Professional painters sand walls before painting because it leaves a smoother, more aesthetically pleasing and professional look.
+Professional painters sand walls before painting because it leaves a smoother, more aesthetically pleasing and professional look top notch job.

 How do you sand inside without making a mess?

-Some sanding tools have automatic dust catchers, and there are tools on the market that vacuum the dust as you go.
+To sand inside the home without making a mess we recommend using tools with automatic dust catchers, or vacuums that dust as you go.
 These options tend to be pricier, and we suggest that no matter what option you choose, you wear a mask, goggles, and head covering.

 Conclusion